Introduction

 What does “how many days until August 12th” really mean?

 At its core, the question asks for the interval—the number of calendar days separating a given reference date from the target date of August 12th in the same calendar year (or the next year if the reference date has already passed August 12th).
-The interval is inclusive of the start date?
-Typically, when we ask “how many days until X,” we exclude the starting day and include the target day.
-Here's one way to look at it: if today is August 10th, the answer is 2 days (August 11th and August 12th).
+Consider this: the interval is inclusive of the start date?
+But typically, when we ask “how many days until X,” we exclude the starting day and include the target day.
+As an example, if today is August 10th, the answer is 2 days (August 11th and August 12th).

 Why does the answer change throughout the year?